 Our head and registered office is located at 300 - 100 Adelaide Street West, Toronto, Ontario, M5H 1S3.
-We also have offices in Montréal, Calgary, Vancouver, New York, London, United Kingdom and Singapore.
+We also operate offices across North America (Montréal, Calgary, Vancouver and New York), as well as in key international markets including London and Singapore.
 Our website is www.tmx.com.
 We are not incorporating information contained on our website in this AIF.